 - Focus on Learning.
 The ancient objective of education, teach how to learn, problem solve, and synthesize the old with the new, is now transformed from a desirable to an indispensable one.

 - Education for Everyone.
 Modern economic, social, political, and technological requirements demand that all members of society have a minimum level of basic education.

 - Education Anytime.
 The need for continuous access to information and knowledge makes education lifelong to help individuals, families, workplaces, and communities to adapt to economic and societal changes, and to keep the door open to those who have dropped out along the way.

 - Education Anywhere.
-To cope with the diversity and complexity of and the changing demands for education services, learning cannot be confined to the traditional classroom.
+To cope with the diversity, complexity, and changing demands for education services, learning cannot be confined to the traditional classroom.
 It is unrealistic and unaffordable to continue to ask learners to come to a designated place every time they have to engage in learning.

-- Preparation for the Future.
-The future is changing so dramatically and quickly that it poses a nightmare for educational decision makers, strategists, and planners.
-We are educating students for the unknown, so the best we can do is to equip them with the necessary conceptual, cognitive, attitudinal, and social tools to continue learning anytime, anywhere, on demand.
+- Preparation for the future.
+The future is changing so dramatically and fast that it poses a nightmare for educational decision makers, strategists and planners.
+We are educating students for the unknown.
+The best we can do is to equip them with the necessary conceptual, cognitive, attitudinal and social tools to continue learning anytime, anywhere, on demand.